Picking the right niche isn’t just about what you want.

 If you want to pay Dejan a visit, you can check him out at No Brainer Muscle.
 He’s got some amazing stuff going on there.

 The first thing to keep in mind is that you will face obstacles.

 To find your niche, you have to find the intersection between what you want to do, and what others are willing to pay for.

 But that’s not enough, you have to stand out and focus on exactly who you help and what you help them with, otherwise you’ll blend into the noise.

 You don’t need an original idea, and it doesn’t have to be perfect, but you do need to start.

 Once you do, you’ll notice fears and excuses pop up.
 Keep going anyway, and like Dejan, remember to take small steps to build momentum.

-And if you want me to help you on this journey, check out the 6-month lifestyle business mentoring program.
+And if you want me to help you on this journey, check out the Lifestyle Liberation Academy.